Welcome to Atomikos

 In no event will ATOMIKOS be liable for any damages whatsoever including – but not restricted to – lost revenue or profits or other direct, indirect, special, incidental, cover, or consequential damages, even if advised of the possibility of such damages, except to the extent applicable law, if any, provides otherwise.

 This is the full and final agreement between you and ATOMIKOS, and it supersedes any promises, representations or agreements relating to the subject of this agreement.
 This agreement may be changed only if you and an ATOMIKOS authorized representative do so in writing.
 No inconsistent, additional, or pre-printed terms on your purchase order or other business form apply.

-We don't want Our support fees unhappy customers.
-If you are not satisfied then we paid up-front in order may choose to (in certain guarantee availability cases at our discretion) refund all or part of your money.
-However, unfortunately, our support staff.
-For this reason, we can do not offer refunds. never refund in the following scenarios:
+Our support fees are paid up-front in order to guarantee availability of our support staff.
+For this reason, we do not offer refunds.

 In general, we follow the semantic versioning strategy outlined in http://semver.org and with backward compatibility we mean compatibility at the Atomikos API and configuration level.

 Identified by x.y.z-SNAPSHOT, a snapshot release is meant for internal development purposes only, and definitely not for production use.

 Example: 3.7.0-SNAPSHOT means an ongoing development build for what should become release 3.7 at some point in time.

 A milestone release is any release identified by x.y.zMi (i.e., with Mi suffix).
 Milestone releases are not supported: we do not guarantee that maintenance releases will be published at any time.
 Rather, milestone releases represent public early access releases (beta releases).

 Example: 3.7.0M2 indicates a milestone release for what should become release 3.7 at some point in time.